manics/aws-ecr-registry-cleaner/README.md

 The recommended way to run this service is to use an IAM [instance profile (AWS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) to authenticate with the cloud provider.

-### Environment variables

-The following environment variables are supported:

-- `AWS_ECR_EXPIRES_AFTER_PULL_DAYS`: Delete images which haven't been pulled for at least this number of days, default `7`.
-- `AWS_REGISTRY_ID`: Registry ID to use for AWS ECR, only set this is you are not using the default registry for the AWS account.

 ## Development